 - a.
-Over-collateralization: The assets backing the securities amount to EGP 416,787,921, representing the net present value of the total outstanding receivables within the bond maturity date (modeled at 0% default and 0% prepayment) discounted at the bond weighted average coupon rate.
-The assets will be purchased at a discount of 3.1% by the Issuer, creating an over collateralization of EGP 12.8 million at the beginning of the transaction.
-However, it is worth noting that a significant part of the over-collateral will be used to cover the transaction expenses with an estimated NPV of EGP 6.6 million.
-Thus, the transaction is left with only 1.5% of over collateralization net of expenses that could be used to provide pure credit support.
+Over-collateralization: The assets backing the securities amount to EGP 273,189,020, representing the net present value of the total outstanding receivables within the bond maturity date (modeled at 0% default and 0% prepayment) discounted at the bond weighted average coupon rate.
+The assets will be purchased at a discount of 4.5% by the Issuer, creating an over collateralization of EGP 12 million at the beginning of the transaction.
+However, it is worth noting that a significant part of the over-collateral will be used to cover the transaction expenses with an estimated NPV of EGP 5 million.
+Thus, the transaction is left with only 2.9% of over collateralization net of expenses that could be used to provide pure credit support.
 It is worth mentioning that the above estimate does not take into account any reinvestment income. - b.
-Tranche Subordination: Given the sequential senior subordinated structure of the transaction, the senior tranche benefits from the subordination of the more junior tranches, by a total of 69.8%, whereas tranche B is supported by the subordination of tranche C, which represents 24.0% of the total notes size. - c.
-Liquidity Reserve Account: The Originator will also establish a cash reserve account in the initial size of 5.5% of the outstanding aggregate notes balance that is to be funded from the bond's proceeds at the transaction closing date.
-Any amounts used will be replenished immediately from the following month's cash collections.
-The cash reserve is sized to provide liquidity support to the transaction by roughly covering 6 months of senior fees and coupon payments at any given month.
-It will be built gradually from the transaction's monthly inflows during the first 13 months after closing, until it reaches the initial target value of 5.5% of Class B and C notes.
+Tranche Subordination: Given the sequential senior subordinated structure of the transaction, the senior tranche benefits from the subordination of the more junior tranches, by a total of 76.2%, whereas tranche B is supported by the subordination of tranche C, which represents 21.5% of the total notes size. - c.
+Liquidity Reserve Account: The Originator will also establish a cash reserve account in the initial size of 14.77 million that is to be funded from the first three months cash flows to the transaction and maintained at this level until the final amortization of Tranche A. Any amounts used will be replenished immediately from the following month's cash collections.
+The cash reserve is sized to provide liquidity support to the transaction by roughly covering 4 months of senior fees and coupon payments at any given month.
+Following the amortization of Tranche A, the liquidity reserve will be adjusted monthly to remain at 5.5% of Tranche B and C outstanding balance.